Fintech UX design agency for banking and financial services

 and Developer Handoff

 Fintech design systems require field-level compliance documentation that general design system deliverables do not include.
-Every component must specify data sensitivity classification, input validation rules, display format constraints, and masking requirements so the engineering team knows exactly how each field must behave before writing implementation code.
+Every component specifies data sensitivity classification, input validation rules, display format constraints and masking requirements, so engineering knows how each field must behave before implementation.

 Figma